GoRuGoo/poodle-attack-sandbox/README.md

 ## Warning
 If you use this code to carry out an attack, you may be arrested by the judicial authorities of your country.

-This test code is for learning purposes only.
+Use for study purposes only.